HikaruJ/MailOnRails/README.md

 ![alt tag](https://github.com/HikaruJ/Mail_on_Rails/blob/master/Mail_on_Rails_logo_small.png)

 # Mail on Rails
-Mail on Rails is an ongoing project to study Ruby on Rails.
+Mail on Rails is a project to study Ruby on Rails.
 The project aim is to develop a web-based email service using Ruby on Rails and AngularJS.

 ## Project Status